Structure and Interpretation

 the backward pass with automatic differentiation, and the device acceleration of the specified forward pass.

-2.2 ERM via Automatic Differentiation and Gradient Descent
+2.2 Programming Automatic Differentiation and Gradient Descent

 So far we've been training feedforward neural networks using the magical